Siri-cod/Puppybook_language/README.md

 #### Background

-The author is job-hunting in Germany, where many roles expect German.
-Textbooks and apps do not cover every moment you need—and a native-speaking friend wanted to help with pronunciation.
+The author is job-hunting in Germany, where many roles expect German, and is learning seriously.
+Textbooks and apps do not cover every moment you need—and a native-speaking German friend was eager to help and is learning Chinese too.
 Nothing fit “**practice with one person, save our own sentences, hear each other’s real voice**.”

 So **Puppy Book** was built.